After Wisdom Tooth Removal

 - Place ice packs to the sides of your face where surgery was performed.
 Refer to the section on Swelling for an explanation.

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon.
 Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for 45 minutes.
 Repeat if necessary.
 If bleeding continues, bite on a moistened tea bag for 45 minutes.
 The tannic acid in the tea bag helps to form a clot by contracting bleeding vessels.
 To minimize further bleeding, try to relax, sit upright, and avoid exercise.
-If bleeding does not subside, call Dr. Smith, Lustig, or Banker for further instructions.
+If bleeding does not subside, call Dr. Lustig, Dr. Banker, Dr. Neeley or Dr. Ducote for further instructions.

 The swelling that is normally expected is usually proportional to the surgery involved.
 Swelling around the mouth, cheeks, eyes and sides of the face is not uncommon.
 This is the body’s normal reaction to surgery and repair.
 The swelling will not become apparent until the day following surgery and will not reach its maximum until two to three days post-operatively.
 However, the swelling may be minimized by the immediate use of ice packs.
 Ice packs, or two plastic bags filled with crushed ice, should be applied to the sides of the face where surgery was performed.
 The ice packs should be alternated from side to side every 20 minutes, continuously while you are awake.
 After 24 hours, ice has no beneficial effect.
 If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
 This is a common response to surgery.
 Thirty-six hours following surgery, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.